 1. They are open for business and easily accessible: Companies rely on firewalls and network segmentation to protect critical assets.
 Applications (and ultimately web application vulnerabilities) are exposed to the internet in order to be used by customers.
 Therefore, they are easy to reach when compared to other critical infrastructure, and malicious attackers are often masked as legitimate desired traffic.

-2. They hold the keys to the data kingdom: Web Applications frequently communicate with databases, file shares, and other critical information.
-Because they are close, if they are compromised it is easier to reach this data which can often times be some of the most valuable.
-Credit Card, PII, SSN, and proprietary information can be just a few steps away from the application.
+2. They hold the keys to the data kingdom: Web applications frequently communicate with databases, file shares, and other critical information.
+Because they are close, if they are compromised it is easier to reach this data (which can often be some of the most valuable).
+Credit card data, personally identifiable information (PII), Social Security numbers, and proprietary information can be just a few steps away from the application.